HimalThapaMagar/Most-Basic-Underline/README.md

 - **Squiggly Underline Animation:** An animated squiggly line that moves under the text.
 - **Dotted Underline Animation** An animated dottes line that moves under the text.
 - **Bouncing Light Ray Underline Animation** A Ray of light that movees under the text.
+- **RainBow Glow Animation** A colorful rainbow that transistions from left to right under the text.
 - **Customization:** Easily control text color, underline color, hover text color, animation duration, and underline thickness.
 - **Link Support:** Make text clickable with optional URL launching.